Skip to main content

 What does a credit score do?

 Though only three digits, this number holds power.
 It frames your credit history into a concise nugget that makes it easily digestible.
 It's key to recognize that credit scores are dynamic and ever-changing and capture a snapshot of your creditworthy status for a moment in time.
-This simplicity helps lender decision-makers assess your credit eligibility, but it's not the only thing lenders look at when determining your creditworthiness.
+It helps lender decision-makers assess your credit eligibility, but it's not the only thing lenders look at when determining your creditworthiness.
 In addition to your credit score, lenders may also look at other factors including your salary, savings, collateral and investments.

 How is a credit score determined?

-How credit bureaus calculate credit scores
+How credit scores are calculated

 • New credit accounts: This includes the total number of new credit accounts and loans you’ve opened or applied for recently.